Your Aging Eyes

 Cloudy areas in the lens, called cataracts, are another common eye problem that comes with age.
 More than 22 million Americans have cataracts.
 By age 80, more than half of us will have had them.
 Some cataracts stay small and have little effect on eyesight, but others become large and interfere with vision.
 Symptoms include blurriness, difficulty seeing well at night, lights that seem too bright and faded color vision.
 There are no specific steps to prevent cataracts, but tobacco use and exposure to sunlight raise your risk of developing them.
 Cataract surgery is a safe and common treatment that can restore good vision.

-The passage of time can also weaken the tiny muscles that control your eye’s size.
+The passage of time can also weaken the tiny muscles that control your eye’s The round, black-looking opening that lets light into your eye.
+It gets smaller in bright light and larger in dim light. size.
 The pupil becomes smaller and less responsive to changes in light.
 That’s why people in their 60s need 3 times more light for comfortable reading than those in their 20s.
 Smaller pupils make it more difficult to see at night.

 Trouble seeing at night, coupled with a normal loss of peripheral vision as you age, can affect many daily activities, including your ability to drive safely.
 Loss of peripheral vision increases your risk for automobile accidents, so you need to be more cautious when driving.